 TEACHER, TRAVELLER, TALKER: A tribute to Peter McSheffrey

-Many find comfort in the lobbies of expensive hotels, the first-class bars in ex-pat communities or the convenience of pre-arranged tours and excursions.
+Many people spend their lives crossing the world without really testing themselves, finding comfort in the lobbies of expensive hotels, the classy bars in ex-pat communities or the convenience of pre-arranged tours and excursions.

 Peter McSheffrey was not this kind of traveller.